Donald R. Morris: The Washing of the Spears

-In 1955 Morris met the author Ernest Hemingway in Cuba, the chance encounter gave him the idea of writing a history of the 1879 Anglo-Zulu War.
-This would be published as The Washing of the Spears in 1965.
+In 1955, Morris met author Ernest Hemingway in Cuba; the chance encounter gave him the idea of writing a history of the 1879 Anglo-Zulu War; it was published as The Washing of the Spears in 1965.
 Morris spent eight years writing the book, with the majority of the work being completed during his posting in Berlin.
 He carried out the research mainly by correspondence with British and South African museums and libraries.
 It became a standard reference work for later historians and has never been out of print, selling 200,000 copies in 17 languages.
-It was the first work to attempt to show the Zulu perspective of the war and, although Morris' understanding of that aspect was incomplete, led to him earning the respect of modern Zulu leaders.
-The historian Ian Knight regards the publication of The Washing of the Spears as marking the modern era of the study of the Anglo-Zulu War.
+It was the first work to attempt to show the Zulu perspective of the war, and although Morris' understanding of that aspect was incomplete, led to his earning the respect of modern Zulu leaders.
+Historian Ian Knight regards the publication of The Washing of the Spears as marking the modern era of the study of the Anglo-Zulu War.

 Retirement and death

-Morris lived in Houston, Texas from 1972.
-He was news analyst and writer on foreign affairs for the Houston Post from 1972 to 1989.
-In 1989, he founded the Trident Syndicate which published its own foreign affairs periodical, the Donald R. Morris Newsletter, until 2002.
-Morris was also a commercial pilot and a Certified Flight Instructor for instrument flight.
+Morris lived in Houston, Texas, from 1972.
+He was a news analyst and writer on foreign affairs for the Houston Post from 1972 to 1989.
+In 1989, he founded the Trident Syndicate, which published its own foreign affairs periodical, the Donald R. Morris Newsletter, until 2002.
+Morris was also a commercial pilot and a certified flight instructor for instrument flight.

 He was twice married and had four daughters and one son.

-Morris died in Houston of complications from heart disease in December 2002, his New York Times death notice states December 4 but Knight's obituary states December 5.
+Morris died in Houston of complications from heart disease in December 2002; his New York Times death notice states December 4, but Knight's obituary states December 5.
 His papers, including manuscripts and correspondence, are held by the California Digital Library's Online Archive of California.